-At this point in the season, there are a few things left to do to help transition your garden to winter, and to prepare for next season.
+At this point in the season, there are a few things left to do to help transition your garden to winter and to prepare for next season.

 Saving seed

-Dry seeds are the easiest to save.
-These include things like beans, corn, and many flower seeds, which dry on the plant and can simply be removed.
 Wet seeds, like tomatoes and cucumbers, require a bit more finesse as they must be fermented for a couple of days to break down the gelatinous seed coating.
-Here’s a quick guide to wet seed processing and selling from Growing for Market.

-Save open pollinated seeds
+Save open-pollinated seeds

-• Seed from open pollinated varieties should produce plants that are similar to the plants you saved seed from.
+Seed from open-pollinated varieties should produce plants that are similar to the plants you saved seed from.
+Seed from hybrid varieties will not.

-• Most backyard gardeners should stick to open pollinated seeds.
+Most backyard gardeners should stick to open-pollinated seeds.

 Save seed only from healthy plants

-• Many diseases can be carried on seed, so it’s best to start with the healthiest seed possible.
+Many diseases can be carried on seed, so it’s best to start with the healthiest seed possible.

-• Hot water treatment can help to reduce disease carry-over from year to year, but it is not a substitute for starting with clean, healthy seed.
+Hot water treatment can help to reduce disease carry-over from year to year, but it is not a substitute for starting with clean, healthy seed.

 Save seed from as many plants as possible